EBIvariation/variant-remapping/README.md

 # variant-remapping
-## Description
-The pipeline for remapping VCF variants between two arbitrary FASTA assemblies.
-No chain file required.
+Pipeline for remapping VCF variants between two arbitrary assemblies in FASTA format.
+No chain file is required.

 **Method**: creates reads from the flanking sequences of each variant, then maps them to the new assembly using bowtie2.